gkoolstra/quantum_electron/README.md

 ## To-do list
 - [ ] Standardize units of the arguments.
 Sometimes it is unclear whether to use microns or meters.
 - [ ] Figure out how to handle warning messages for convergence issues.
 Why do problems sometimes have a hard time converging?
-- [ ] Write documentation for example notebook 03
-- [ ] Find a place for the code in example notebook 04.
 - [ ] Split off the Schrodinger solver?